dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

-And that's OK, but with honest and straightforward dialogue between nations, groups, families and individuals, communication can propel Us towards understanding the challenges facing us.
+And that's OK, but with honest and straightforward dialogue between nations, groups, families and individuals, communication can propel Us towards understanding the challenges we face.
 We should act as though We are all one.
 It's not easy and no one ever said it would be, but how do We really want the world to evolve?
 When we ask ourselves, what do We truly want in the world of 2050 or 2100, what is our answer?
 What was our answer when we were 5 years old or 10 years old?
 What would our children say?
 So We should weigh our beliefs and hopefully find a way to move towards this ideal world.
 Would you imagine any child saying "You know what the world of 2050 needs?
 More war.
 More pollution."

 <a name="knowledge-is-power" />